jingyi-xiang/jingyi-xiang.github.io/_pages/about.md

 I have been working with the [Bretl Research Group](http://bretl.csl.illinois.edu/) under the mentorship of Ph.D. candidate [Holly Dinkel](https://hollydinkel.github.io/) since January 2022, where I lead the development of tracking algorithms for deformable linear objects (e.g. ropes and cables).
 I also work with the [RoboTouch Lab](https://labs.ri.cmu.edu/robotouch/) led by [Prof. Wenzhen Yuan](http://robotouch.ri.cmu.edu/yuanwz/), where I assist with developing a robotic system for precise liquid dispensing.
 <!-- See below for my [publications](https://jingyi-xiang.github.io/publications/) and [Research](https://jingyi-xiang.github.io/research/) for my research experiences. -->

-I dedicate a portion of my time to peer mentoring, where I help aspiring undergraduate researchers land their first research positions.
-If you are a fellow undergrad and would like to chat about research, you can schedule a meeting with me through [this portal](https://outlook.office365.com/owa/calendar/AmbassadorMeetings@uillinoisedu.onmicrosoft.com/bookings/) (remember to specify staff).
+I dedicate a portion of my time to peer mentoring and helping aspiring undergraduate researchers land their first research positions.
+If you are a fellow undergrad and would like to chat about research, you can schedule a meeting with me through [this portal](https://outlook.office365.com/owa/calendar/AmbassadorMeetings@uillinoisedu.onmicrosoft.com/bookings/).

 &nbsp;